-A few weeks ago we gave you some simple tips on the best way to properly store Olive Oil at home; today, we’re going to give you the key points for reusing it correctly after it’s been used for deep-frying, sautéing, etc.
+A few weeks ago we gave you some simple tips on how to properly store Olive Oil at home.
+Today, we’re going to some pointers so that you can reuse it correctly after it’s been used for deep-frying, sautéing, etc.

-Many people who use Olive Oil tend to throw it away after they’ve fried or cooked with it because they don’t realise it can be used again up to 5 times, in pristine condition.
+Many people who use Olive Oil tend to throw it away after they’ve fried or cooked with it because they don’t realise it can be reused up to 5 times while it’s still at its best.

-What’s more, Olive Oil is the only oil capable of coping with high temperatures (up to 200ºC) without separating, thereby maintaining all its properties and benefits intact.
-It’s something to bear in mind when choosing an oil for your recipes.
+What’s more, Olive Oil is the only oil that can withstand high temperatures (up to 200ºC) without breaking down and while retaining all its properties and benefits.
+That’s something you should bear in mind when choosing an oil for your recipes.

 So make a note of these simple tips and follow them to the letter to get the best out of your Olive Oils and reuse them correctly.